Alfred Fletcher

 Alfred Fletcher (20 January 1875 Lampersdorf, Province of Lower Silesia, German Empire – 20 September 1959 Herzogenaurach, Bavaria, West Germany) was a German soldier, Major and politician.

 Life

 Fletcher fought as a soldier in World War I. After the capitulation in November 1918 he became active in the Baltic states as commander of the pro-German Baltische Landeswehr.
-For a short while he was military governor of Riga.
-After the defeat of his forces in the Latvian war of independence, he returned to Germany and entered politics as a member of the German National People's Party.
+For a short while he was military governor of Riga where it experienced a period of White Terror against the local populace.
+After the defeat of his forces at Wenden in the Latvian war of independence, he returned to Germany and entered politics as a member of the German National People's Party.